ou524u/AlignHP/README.md

 python critic_score.py
 ```

-to reproduces results within the paper.
+to reproduce results within the paper.

 ## Pack your own dataset